-Small ganglion cysts can be pea-sized, while larger ones can be around an inch (2.5 centimeters) in diameter.
+Small ganglion cysts can be pea-sized.
+They can change size.
 Ganglion cysts can be painful if they press on a nearby nerve.
-Their location can sometimes interfere with joint movement.
+Sometimes they affect joint movement.

-If your ganglion cyst is causing you problems, your doctor may suggest trying to drain the cyst with a needle.
-Removing the cyst surgically also is an option.
-But if you have no symptoms, no treatment is necessary.
-In many cases, the cysts go away on their own.
+For a ganglion cyst that causes problems, having a health care provider drain the cyst with a needle might be an option.
+So might removing the cyst surgically.
+But if there are no symptoms, no treatment is necessary.
+Often, the cysts grow and shrink.
+Some go away on their own.

 - Location.
-Ganglion cysts most commonly develop along the tendons or joints of your wrists or hands.
+Ganglion cysts most often develop along the tendons or joints of wrists or hands.
 The next most common locations are the ankles and feet.
-These cysts can occur near other joints as well.
+These cysts grow near other joints too.

 - Shape and size.
-Ganglion cysts are round or oval and usually measure less than an inch (2.5 centimeters) in diameter.
-Some are so small that they can't be felt.
-The size of a cyst can fluctuate, often getting larger when you use that joint for repetitive motions.
+Ganglion cysts are round or oval.
+Some are too small to feel.
+The size of a cyst can change, often getting larger over time with joint movement.

 - Pain.
 Ganglion cysts usually are painless.
-But if a cyst presses on a nerve — even if the cyst is too small to form a noticeable lump — it can cause pain, tingling, numbness or muscle weakness.
+But if a cyst presses on a nerve or other structures, it can cause pain, tingling, numbness or muscle weakness.

 When to see a doctor

-See your doctor if you experience a noticeable lump or pain in your wrist, hand, ankle or foot.
-He or she can make a diagnosis and determine whether you need treatment.
+See a health care provider if you notice a lump or pain in your wrist, hand, ankle or foot.
+You can get a diagnosis and find out whether you need treatment.

-No one knows exactly what causes a ganglion cyst to develop.
-It grows out of a joint or the lining of a tendon, looking like a tiny water balloon on a stalk, and seems to occur when the tissue that surrounds a joint or a tendon bulges out of place.
-Inside the cyst is a thick lubricating fluid similar to that found in joints or around tendons.
+No one knows what causes a ganglion cyst.
+It grows out of a joint or the lining of a tendon and looks like a tiny water balloon on a stalk.
+Inside the cyst is a thick fluid like the fluid found in joints or around tendons.

-Factors that may increase your risk of ganglion cysts include:
+Factors that may increase the risk of ganglion cysts include:

-- Your sex and age.
-Ganglion cysts can develop in anyone, but they most commonly occur in women between the ages of 20 and 40.
+- Sex and age.
+Ganglion cysts can develop in anyone, but they most often occur in women between the ages of 20 and 40.

 - Osteoarthritis.
-People who have wear-and-tear arthritis in the finger joints closest to their fingernails are at higher risk of developing ganglion cysts near those joints.
+People who have wear-and-tear arthritis in the finger joints closest to the fingernails are at higher risk of developing ganglion cysts near those joints.

 - Joint or tendon injury.
-Joints or tendons that have been injured in the past are more likely to develop ganglion cysts.
+Joints or tendons that have been injured are more likely to develop ganglion cysts.